AlanSalamm55/BringOutTheLobster/README.md

 # BringOutTheLobster
- A game made following code monkeys course.
-I later decided to add some elements of my own and expand upon it.
+ A game made following CodeMonkey's course: https://www.youtube.com/watch?v=AmGSEH7QcDg .I later decided to add some elements of my own and expand upon it.